Oracle-of-the-Void/ootv-client/docs/data.md

 * type (not technically required, but use this label if you can)
 * printingprimary (required)
 * imagehash (this might be deprecated.... need to set up a new game without it - will save a lot of objects)
+  * use new method below if no imagehash

 ### printing  (nested)